L o b a B l a n c a {dot} c o m

 Ha ha!
 I’m mixing it up a little bit on you this wonderful Friday morning (or afternoon, depending on when I’m finally able to finish writing this).
 Today is a special Flashback, because it’s all about a movie from my childhood that holds an extra EXTRA special place in my heart as well as having a wonderful teaser poster affiliated with it.

-I give you 1982′s horror movie classic, Poltergeist.
+I give you 1982’s horror movie classic, Poltergeist.
 This is the first modern horror movie that I can remember watching.
-I say “modern,” because before seeing this movie, I remember watching 1950s/60s-era horror and thriller movies—things like the Steve McQueen version of the The Blob or Vincent Price in House of Usher.
-They were adequate, but they were also dated and sufficiently edited for regular television (yes, I am from the generation that did not always have cable or satellite television; save your tears).
+I say “modern,” because before seeing this movie, I remember watching 1950s/60s-era horror and thriller movies

 Poster Picks: The Frighteners